The WHTO Vision

 Develop and share insights and personal stories of settlement from diverse perspectives

-Empower and support community-driven, refugee-focused initiatives
+Empower and support community-driven, newcomer settlement-focused initiatives

 New ideas, new partnerships and new understanding between newcomers, settlement service providers, social innovators, government and Canadians in general

 Meet a Book.
 Open your Heart.
 Grow your mind.